 So the question isn’t if we should be social, but how to do it, and with whom.
 You’ll want to go for a deep connection with someone who will energize you, not deplete you.

-For example, I catch up with my best friend every fortnight on Zoom (she lives overseas), and I also host a monthly online Meetup with my friend group.
+For example, I catch up with my best friend every fortnight on Zoom (she lives overseas), and I also host a monthly meet up with my friend group.
 I love the consistency of these meetings and they never fail to uplift and energize me.
-(You can even wear matching introvert-themed sweatshirts like the one I mentioned earlier!)

 Of course, make sure that you don’t overdo it — while socializing (in the right amount) makes us happy, over-socializing drains us because of too much stimulation.
 If you haven’t found your perfect balance, why not start on Jan.
 2, and experiment by reaching out to one or two of your favorite people?

-For example, a couple days after Christmas last year, I wanted to go bushwalking (the Australian term for walking through bush, which is usually a wild area of land).
-But due to my horrible sense of direction, I thought I should go with someone else.
+A couple days after Christmas last year, I wanted to go bushwalking (the Australian term for walking through bush, which is usually a wild area of land).
+But due to my horrible sense of direction, I thought I should invite someone to go with me.